caiyu6666/DDAD-ASR/data/README.md

 ### RSNA dataset and VinBigData dataset

 1. Download the datasets from these links: [RSNA](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge), [VinBigData](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection).
 2. Excute `./data/preprocess_cxr.py` to preprocess the two datasets, respectively.
-(As labels of testing set of the chanllenge are not available, we only utilize their training set to build our benchmark).
+(As labels of testing set of the challenge are not available, we only utilize their training set to build our benchmark).
 Note that `in_dir` and  `out_dir`  should be modify to your corresponding path.
 The output files should be `*.png`.
 3. Place files as shown in the aforementioned file structure tree.